ParamITNL/fs22-AnimalHelperMod/README.md

 The following features are planned to be implemented in a feature release:

 1. Filling the different foodgroups with the different filltypes available, so you can reach a 100% productivity.
+    1. Use the FillTypes available in your storage first to feed the animals.
+If no food is available, it will be bought.
-    1. I will try to choose the filltype based on the price of the materials.
+    2. I will try to choose the filltype based on the price of the materials.
 The cheapest FillType will be the one used to fill the group.
-    1. If the above bullet prooves too difficult, the FoodGroup will be filled, devided evenly over the different filltypes for this group.
 1. Translation of the different messages/texts.
 (Help is appreciated)
 1. By request: I'll try to use materials stored in your silos.
 If the food is available in the Silo, no costs will be calculated.